tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_assessing_information_quality.md

 ## Standards specifications

 Another place to look at information quality would be standards such as the [ASD-STE100](http://www.asd-ste100.org/).
-The ASD-STE100 standard was developed by the Aerospace and Defense Industries Association (ASD) to encourage simplified technical English (STE).
+The ASD-STE100 standard was developed by the Aerospace and Defense Industries Association (ASD) to encourage Simplified Technical English (STE).
 STE consists of a dictionary of about 900 allowed words and a set of 65 writing rules intended to encourage more simplified English.

 Another standard is [ISO/IEC 26514:2008 - Systems and software engineering — Requirements for designers and developers of user documentation](https://www.iso.org/standard/43073.html), which is a standard that "specifies the structure, content, and format for user documentation, and also provides informative guidance for user documentation style."

 {% include image_ad_right.html %}

-Another standard is [IEC/IEEE 82079-1 - Preparation Of Information For Use (Instructions For Use) Of Products - Part 1: Principles And General Requirements](https://webstore.ansi.org/Standards/ISO/IECIEEE820792019?gclid=Cj0KCQiA6Or_BRC_ARIsAPzuer-sndUAjuadJ-nhVGSbZeUX-MfS_jFuZj3mSC_-eyEcRiP-LFyTuMMaAmpKEALw_wcB).
+In the realm of documentation standards, there's also [IEC/IEEE 82079-1 - Preparation Of Information For Use (Instructions For Use) Of Products - Part 1: Principles And General Requirements](https://webstore.ansi.org/Standards/ISO/IECIEEE820792019?gclid=Cj0KCQiA6Or_BRC_ARIsAPzuer-sndUAjuadJ-nhVGSbZeUX-MfS_jFuZj3mSC_-eyEcRiP-LFyTuMMaAmpKEALw_wcB).
 Referencing an ISO standard might make your embrace of the standard more defensible.
 Embracing standards defined here would allow you to benefit from principles already debated, vetted, and finalized.
 If only the ISO publications were more accessible (e.g., without paywalls), these information resources could be much more valuable.

 Another resource developed by SAP and later generalized and adopted by tekom is [Standards and Guidelines for API Documentation](https://www.technical-communication.org/tekom/publications/specialist-books/detail/standards-and-guidelines-for-api-documentation), by Anne Tarnoruder.
 You can read a summary of the 68-page book in a tcworld article here: [Standardizing API documentation](https://www.tcworld.info/e-magazine/technical-writing/standardizing-api-documentation-949/).
 Tarnoruder emphasizes clear naming guidelines for APIs, noting: